EnderEsk/stellartreemanagement/README.md

 Track updates and additions.
 Add new entries at the top:

+- **2025-07-20 • v1.1.5**
+- Updated social icons:
+  - Added a notification display for icons without a connected social link
+  - Quality-of-life improvement for users navigating incomplete profiles
+- Organized stylesheet for the Projects section to streamline future development
+- Replaced the site logo from `.png` to `.ico`:
+  - Enables proper favicon rendering in Google search results

 - **2025-07-19 • v1.1.0**
   - Cleaned up the Projects page UI for a more intuitive experience